 2014 Quarter Value By Variety

-The price spectrum across 2014 quarters varies significantly based on mint location and grade.
-Regular strikes from Philadelphia and Denver serve everyday transactions, while San Francisco proof and uncirculated versions attract collectors seeking higher-quality specimens.
+The price range across 2014 quarters varies significantly based on mint location and grade.
+Regular strikes from Philadelphia (P) and Denver (D) were made for everyday circulation, while San Francisco (S) proof and uncirculated versions were sold directly to collectors seeking higher-quality specimens.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.